moinwiki/moin/docs/admin/configure.rst

  # for Flask
  SECRET_KEY = 'you need to change this so it is really secret' DEBUG = False  # use True for development only, not for public sites!
- #TESTING = False
+ TESTING = False  # if true, some servers will detect file changes and restart
  #SESSION_COOKIE_NAME = 'session'
  #PERMANENT_SESSION_LIFETIME = timedelta(days=31)
  #USE_X_SENDFILE = False